GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 13.1.
 To the extent that Processing relates to Personal Data originating from a jurisdiction or in a jurisdiction which has any mandatory requirements in addition to those in this Addendum, both Parties may agree to any additional measures required to ensure compliance with applicable Data Protection Laws and any such additional measures agreed to by the parties will be documented in a duly executed written addendum or amendment to this Addendum.

 13.2.
-Any alteration or modification of this Addendum is not valid unless made in writing and executed by duly authorized Personnel of both Parties.
+Any alteration or modification of this Addendum is invalid unless made in writing and executed by duly authorized Personnel of both Parties.

 13.3.
-Invalidation of one or more of the provisions under Addendum will not affect the remaining provisions.
+Invalidation of one or more provisions under the Addendum will not affect the remaining provisions.
 Invalid provisions will be replaced to the extent possible by those valid provisions which achieve essentially the same objectives.

 13.4.
 Each Party acknowledges that the other party and/or its Affiliates may disclose this Addendum and any relevant privacy provisions in the Agreement to any Supervising Authority to the extent required under the applicable law.
-Such disclosure will not constitute a breach of such Party’s confidentiality obligation under the Agreement.
+Such disclosure will not breach such Party’s confidentiality obligation under the Agreement.

 13.5.
-This Agreement may be executed electronically, as part of the Agreement.
-Each Party consent to the use of: (a) electronic means to consent to and complete this Addendum and to provide you with any notices given pursuant to this Addendum; and (b) electronic records to store information related to this Addendum and each Party’s use of any Service in compliance with this Addendum.
+This Agreement may be executed electronically as part of the Agreement.
+Each Party consents to the use of (a) electronic means to consent to and complete this Addendum and to provide you with any notices given under this Addendum, and (b) electronic records to store information related to this Addendum and each Party’s use of any Service in compliance with this Addendum.

 Appendix A

-- Advertiser may share Personal Data with DT in the form of a suppression list (i.e., a list of Advertising IDs that Advertiser wishes DT to exclude form receiving its Ad).
-DT process such data solely to run the Ad campaign on Advertiser’s behalf as its Processor/Service Provider.
+• Advertiser may share Personal Data with DT as a suppression list (i.e., a list of Advertising IDs that Advertiser wishes DT to exclude from receiving its Ad campaign or from installing its mobile application).
+DT processes such data solely to provide Advertiser with the Services as a Processor/Service Provider on the Advertiser’s behalf.

-- DT either (a) runs Advertiser’s Ad campaign and choses on which mobile apps of DT’s publishers such Ad will be delivered, or (b) DT decides to preload Advertiser’s app to certain Android mobile devices that DT’s IP is embedded in.
-When the app or device user clicks on the Ad or when the Advertiser’s app has been preloaded to the device, DT transmits Publisher’s Personal Data (i.e., Advertising ID and IP Address) to the Advertiser, whether directly or via Advertiser’s attribution provider / MMP.
-When DT shares such data with Advertiser it is doing so as the Publisher’s Processor/Service Provider.
+• DT either (a) runs the Advertiser’s Ad campaign or (b) preloads the Advertiser’s mobile app on certain Android mobile devices via the Services.
+When the user clicks on an Ad or the install button to download an app or when the Advertiser’s app has been preloaded to the device, DT transmits a ‘click event’ that includes Personal Data (i.e., Advertising ID and for OFW, also IP Address) to the Advertiser, whether directly or via the Advertiser’s attribution provider / MMP.
+When DT shares such data with the Advertiser, it does so on behalf of its Publishers as the Publisher’s Processor/Service Provider.

-- After the click, the user is, except in Preloads/Dynamic Installs where the app has been preloaded to the device without any action taken by the user, redirected to the mobile applications store to download Advertiser’s app.
-Once the user downloads the app or opens it for the first time on the device, Advertiser establishes a (contractual) relationship with the user as an independent Controller/Business.
+• After the click, the user is (except in Preloads/Dynamic Installs where the app has been preloaded to the device without any action taken by the user), redirected to the mobile applications store to download the Advertiser’s app.
+Once the user downloads the app (or opens it for the first time on the device when Preloads/Dynamic Installs are involved), the Advertiser establishes a (contractual) relationship with the user as an independent Controller/Business.

-- However, if the user changed his/her mind after redirected to the mobile applications store and decided not to download Advertiser’s app, or the user never opens the app that was preloaded to the device, the Advertiser is restricted from using Publisher’s Personal Data that DT previously shared together with the click event for any other purpose other than to use the DT service (no contractual relationship was created between the user and the Advertiser and therefore the user remained publisher’s user).
-DT, in this scenario, must ensure that restrictions and obligations on the use of Personal Data processing are part of the Addendum between DT and Advertiser.
+• However, if the user changes their mind after being redirected to the mobile applications store and decides not to download Advertiser’s app, or the user never opens the app that was preloaded to the device, the Advertiser is restricted from using Publisher’s Personal Data that DT previously shared with the click event for any other purpose other than to use the DT service (no contractual relationship was created between the user and the Advertiser and therefore the user remained publisher’s user).
+In this scenario, DT must ensure that restrictions and obligations on using Personal Data processing are part of the Addendum between DT and the Advertiser.

 EXHIBIT A